 It’s also strongly recommended to upgrade Apache to the latest version.

-Nginx is vulnerable to the CRIME attack in older versions that have SSL compression enabled.
+With SSL compression enabled, Nginx is vulnerable to the CRIME attack in older versions.

-To prevent the vulnerability, make sure to update to a recent version of Nginx and OpenSSL.
+To prevent the vulnerability, update a recent Nginx and OpenSSL version.

 The following versions are known as secure to this attack: